Earnest Money With VA Loans

 How much earnest money should I offer with my VA loan?

-In more competitive markets, buyers may offer as much as 10% of the purchase price toward their earnest money deposit to strengthen their offer against competing buyers.
-However, in a less competitive home market, buyers likely wouldn’t need to offer as significant of an earnest money deposit to make their offer stand out.
+In a less competitive home market, buyers likely wouldn’t need to offer as significant of an earnest money deposit to make their offer stand out.

 The size of your earnest money deposit will also depend on the property you are considering.
 For example, a smaller earnest money deposit is typical for existing home properties, but you may need to increase your deposit for a new construction property.

-If you’re unsure about the appropriate amount of earnest money to offer, it’s beneficial to consult with a reputable real estate agent.
+If you’re unsure about the appropriate amount of earnest money to offer, consulting with a reputable real estate agent is beneficial.
 These professionals can provide valuable insights and guidance based on their knowledge of the local market, helping you select the most effective offer for your specific circumstances.

 What happens to earnest money at closing?